COVID Response Team Frequently Asked Questions

-Early College courses will be offered in an online format for the Fall 2021 semester.
+Early College courses are currently being offered in an online format.
 Each high school is working with the college’s PK12 office to create a suite of support services for students to help them succeed in the online format.
 If you have questions, please email email@example.com or call and leave a detailed voicemail at 978-556-3332.

 Impact on ESL & Adult Education Courses

 How are ESL & Adult Basic Education courses being impacted?

 Northern Essex offers an Academic ESL Program that prepares students for college-level studies as well as ESOL classes, through the Center for Adult Education, for students who want to communicate more effectively in their workplace or community or in further education or training.
 Academic ESL and ESOL classes are all being offered online.
 For more information on the Academic ESL Program, contact Amy Cameron, firstname.lastname@example.org.
 For more information on the ESOL classes, contact Marsha Parinussa Flynn, ESOL coordinator, email@example.com.

 Impact on Community Education and Corporate Training Courses